AI Wage Gap Q2 2026

 A three-year re-pricing of knowledge work.

 The gap did not open overnight.
-It opened in six step-changes between 2022 and Q1 2026.
-Each step moved the wage premium, the deployment rate or the exposure curve.
-The next two are already visible.
+It opened in a series of step-changes between 2022 and Q2 2026.
+Each one moved the wage premium, the deployment rate or the exposure curve.
+The next is already visible.

 ChatGPT ships

 GenAI exits research.
-Non-tech AI skill demand starts a 3-yr +800% run.
+Non-tech AI-skill demand begins a +800% run.

 Premium hits 25%

-PwC flags first universal industry premium.
+PwC flags the first universal industry premium.
 Entry-level hiring slips.

 Premium hits 56%